-Here you’ll find everything you need to know about sending to South African rand (ZAR).
+Here you’ll find answers to the most common questions about South African rand (ZAR) transfers.

-When receiving money from abroad, your recipient needs to fill out a mandatory form in order to send a report to the South African Reserve Bank.
-So our South African partner Exchange4Free will email your recipient with a link to this form.
+When receiving money from abroad, personal recipients need to fill out a form in order to send a report to the South African Reserve Bank.
+So, our South African partner Exchange4Free will email your recipient with a link to this form.

 This is due to South African regulations and needs to be done once a year and per recipient only.
 If the information isn't provided on time, the bank may reject the payment.
 If this happens, we'll let you know.

 For payments to businesses, we use the SWIFT network.